 “We wanted to have a wallpaper moment in the house and the dining room had to be it,” Mollen explains.
 “We chose a beautiful floral by Kelly Ventura design.
 I love the dark blue/black backdrop and the amazing floral patterns.
 The vintage art from one of my favorite shops in Austin was the perfect fit.
 The large modern geometric piece against the floral is such an unexpected mix.
 The colors were perfect for each other.”

-One of the more subdued spaces in the home is the master bedroom, but in no way does that mean the space is boring.
+One of the more subdued spaces in the home is the primary bedroom, but in no way does that mean the space is boring.
 The softer colors and neutral accents are perfectly suited for sleeping chambers.

 “We wanted to keep it simple and neutral in here,” Mollen explains.
 “A large canopy bed works perfectly in this space as the ceilings are also very tall.
 The jewel toned vintage rug came first and we built the concept around the rug pulling colors from it for the side chair and decorative pillows.”